Form W-4 Pages

 A1: Select your Filing Status

-You can use the Filing Status to increase or decrease your tax withholding.
-For example, if you select Married Filing jointly if would decrease your tax withholding amount; Single would increase the tax withholding.
+You can use the filing status to increase or decrease your tax withholding.
+For example, if you select married filing jointly, it will decrease your tax withholding amount while selecting single would increase it.

 A2: Do you and your Spouse together have more than one Job